 - ArcGIS Desktop Student Edition (ArcGIS student licenses are available for all students currently enrolled in a geospatial class.)
 If your computer is capable of running the software, please download it.
-College of the Redwoods also has virtual lab access for those that cannot run the software. - 7-Zip (7-Zip (Links to an external site.) is a free, open-source file compression/decompression utility) Installing 7zip on Windows 10 (Links to an external site.) - Microsoft Office (Links to an external site.) - Adobe Acrobat Reader (Links to an external site.) - Zoom (Links to an external site.)
+College of the Redwoods also has virtual lab access for those that cannot run the software. - 7-Zip (7-Zip (Links to an external site.)
+Not required, but helpful!
+This is a free, open-source file compression/decompression utility) Installing 7zip on Windows 10 (Links to an external site.) - The following are available through your CR Portal: - Microsoft Office (Links to an external site.) - Adobe Acrobat Reader (Links to an external site.) - Zoom (Links to an external site.)